mallochio/mallochio.github.io/_pages/teaching.md

 4. <ins>Computational intelligence</ins>

     I also was the teaching assistant for a year for `TI2736A Computational intelligence', a course at TU Delft.
 I helped in designing and grading assignments, and helped students with their lab work.

+---

+### Volunteering

+I also volunteered as a English and mathematics teacher for underprivileged high school students at schools in Mumbai for the 2014-15 academic year, through the Make a Difference foundation.